with Christine & John Valters Paintner and Betsey Beckman

 Day 3: Song and Movement Invitation with Betsey Beckman (a song has been chosen to deepen into each week's theme)

 Day 4: Audio Guidance with Christine for the Contemplative Walk

 Day 5: Audio Guidance with Christine for the Visual Art Exploration

 Day 6: Audio Guidance with Christine for the Poetry Writing + Closing Blessing Video

 Day 7: Sabbath rest and integration

-- 7 live webinar sessions on Mondays - July 6, 13, 20, 27, August 3, 10, and 17 at 4pm Ireland/UK time with Christine (will be recorded if you can't join live) introducing each chapter's theme and an overview of the contents, including an herbal invitation.
+- 7 hour-long webinar audio recordings with Christine introducing each chapter's theme and an overview of the contents, including an herbal invitation.